amsievert/dndnotes/mdFiles/Campaign Notes/The Return of Ileus/Session 63.md

 The Unweavers are disguised, but they can be identified by their strange erratic behavior.

+There are three refugees identified by others that might be suspicious:
+One of the refugees that the party can meet is Pelleas, who is secretly an Unweaver.
+He was seen by Venali near Esylra's mansion

 The Cell is being led by Utu's brother Hama.
 He is the one that leads the attack on Esylra's home.

 The Council: